Please note that Tapas no longer supports Internet Explorer.

 Nov 18, 2025

 “Data sufficient.
-Bonus added,” confirmation message arrived and extra money brought smile to my lips.
+Bonus added,” confirmation message arrived, extra money bringing smile to my lips.

 What an overreaction!
 Nobody died.
-Nor had even been threatened.
-This could simply be treated as a drill if not for the nervous types.
+Nor had even been threatened!
+This could easily be treated as a drill, if not for the nervous types.

 As a result, I did not end up visiting any clinics.
-Had to source medicine from questionable alleys.
+Had to source the medicines from questionable alleys.
 At least they worked.
 For a while it didn’t seem like they would.

 “Sensitive job.
 Triple pay,” a following message announced.
 Same guy.

 Odd.
-He ought to have a lot at his disposition already.
+He ought to have considerable data at his disposal already.
 The commissions have been a little atypical too.
-Branching out into those other cities?
+They hadn’t cared about the other cities before.
+Branching out?

 Travelling was egregiously dangerous, as well as a somewhat restricted affair.
 To avoid scrutiny, I had to secretly board transporters way out there in the wilderness, then find alternative ways back into the human bastions.
 All whilst avoiding getting eaten by exotic fauna – or shot.